 In the past, stomach cancer was one of the most common cancers among New Yorkers, but this is no longer the case.
 Stomach cancer rates have been declining over the past 40 years.
-Each year in New York State, about 1,100 men and 750 women are diagnosed with cancer of the stomach.
-About 500 men and 400 women in New York die of the disease each year.
+Each year in New York State, about 1,200 men and about 800 women are diagnosed with cancer of the stomach.
+Over 450 men and over 300 women in New York die of the disease each year.

 Who gets stomach cancer?